 More and more jobs and careers are professional, white collar jobs in which an undergraduate degree is the minimum educational requirement.
 Taking a broader perspective, however, provides a different answer.

 Depending on your situation — your aptitude, career interests, high-school record, and life goals — learning a trade by attending a career college or vocational school might make much more sense for you.
 Besides, if you later decide a college degree is appropriate, you can find many alternatives for obtaining it.

-While the distinction is slowly blurring, vocational schools traditionally have aimed at providing a narrow course of study focused on providing the training and skills students require for a specific job.
-Four-year universities and colleges, on the other hand, have traditionally focused more on providing a broad education covering a wide range of topics, centered more on teaching theory and developing critical-thinking skills.
+Vocational schools traditionally aim to provide a directed course of study that focuses on the training and skills students require for a specific job.
+Four-year universities and colleges, on the other hand, traditionally focuse on providing a broad education covering a wide range of topics, centered more on teaching theory and developing critical-thinking skills.

 Vocational School and Career Resources